The Ausangate Trek

 Can I visit Machu Picchu after the Ausangate Trek?

 Yes.
-We can finish the Ausangate trek and then head to either Cusco or Ollantaytambo to take the train to Aguas Calientes.
+We can finish the Ausangate trek and then head to Cusco or Ollantaytambo to take the train to Aguas Calientes.
 We then head to Machu Picchu for our guided tour on the same day or on the following morning.